 The Flinders Ranges start about 200km north of Adelaide and then continue north for a further 430km, taking up a huge chunk of rural South Australia (you can see the darker ranges on the map below)

-With such a huge area to cover, I am going to give two different sets of driving instructions and things to do along the way from Adelaide to Flinders Ranges.
+With such a huge area to cover, I am going to give two different sets of driving instructions and things to do along the way on your Adelaide to Flinders Ranges road trip.
 The first set will take you to Melrose in the southern part of the Flinders Ranges, the second will be driving from Adelaide to Wilpena Pound.
 One of these routes will likely be primarily used to take you to any of the other places in the Flinders Ranges.

 Driving From Adelaide to Melrose

 Melrose is located at the foot of Mount Remarkable and is a popular long weekend getaway location.
 This is a great base for exploring the Southern Flinders Ranges.
 Melrose hosts lots of events and festivals throughout the year, mostly focusing on outdoor activities like biking or running, but also the local agricultural show and rural events such as sheepdog trials.
 There are some great walks that leave right from the centre of town, including climbing to the top of Mt Remarkable, or you can venture further afield to hike somewhere like the beautiful Alligator Gorge.

 I recommend driving from Adelaide to Melrose through the Clare Valley.
 It is slightly quicker to go up the main highway and then come across from Crystal Brook to Laura, but it is a much prettier, more interesting drive through the Clare Valley.

 Since the whole drive is relatively short at 278km, you could do the whole thing in one stretch, but I suggest making a day of it and enjoying some of the small towns along the way.
 Here I will talk about just a few of the towns and the main things to do in them.